zzalscv2/athena-atlas/Trigger/TriggerCommon/TriggerMenuMT/python/HLT/Bjet/docs/bjet_configuration.md

       '*secondStageAlgs*' and '*PTTrackParticles*' are the sequences of tracking algorithms which produces the final precision-track particle-collections.\
       Afterwards flavour-tagging algorithms are executed.
 This code is written in new-style format, so the configuration has to be adapted correspondingly
       ```python
-        from AthenaCommon.Configurable import ConfigurableRun3Behavior
+        from AthenaCommon.Configurable import ConfigurableCABehavior
-        with ConfigurableRun3Behavior():
+        with ConfigurableCABehavior():
       ```
       Then we can extract the sequence of flavour-tagging algorithms from '*getFlavourTagging*' (see [BjetFlavourTaggingConfiguration.py](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TriggerCommon/TriggerMenuMT/python/HLT/Bjet/BjetFlavourTaggingConfiguration.py))
       ```python